AndrewDiles/Billiards/README.md

 Power bar not clickable after a scratch
 Corrected duplicity of event listeners awaiting clicking on ball (there was one for everyball instead of just one for the cue-ball)
-Removed ability to free move cue ball during ball motion
+Removed ability to free move cue ball during ball motion Began closing connections to mongo server during polling, as not closing them was quickly hitting connection cap on free-use service

 ## Bugs to fix: